 When Not to Pray; but to Act

-It’s a fact of the Christian life, we will always fight sin and temptation.
-With Ephesians 4:22–24, Dr. Martyn Lloyd-Jones highlights this spiritual battle as we put off the old man and all his ways.
-Christ commands us to flee sin and the devil as we pursue a life that is consistent with who we are as children of God, benefactors of Christ and his work.
-This putting off of the old man and pursuit of Christ is not something that Christians do passively, but are commanded to do actively.
-Simply praying about sanctification, but never acting in pursuit of holiness, lands believers in a bad state.
-They do not take account of the many commands that God’s Word gives us.
-Nor do they see that as Christians we are able to flee temptation and flee sin.
+It’s a fact of the Christian life that Christians will always fight sin and temptation.
+In this sermon on Ephesians 4:22–24 titled “When Not to Pray But to Act,” Dr. Martyn Lloyd-Jones highlights this spiritual battle as Christians put off the old self and all its ways.
+Christ commands fleeing sin and the devil and to pursue a life that is consistent with being children of God, benefactors of Christ and His work.
+This putting off of the old self and pursuit of Christ is not something that Christians do passively but are commanded to do actively.
+Simply praying about sanctification, but never acting in pursuit of holiness is not enough and does not take account of the many commands that God’s word gives.
+Nor do they see that Christians are able to flee temptation and sin.
 As Dr. Lloyd-Jones continues, all Christians are called and able to obey God, growing in sanctification.
-For in the power of the Spirit all Christians are to fight against the old man.
+For in the power of the Spirit all Christians are to fight against the old self.
 They are to wage war against all ungodliness and worldliness that still dwells in them.
 This is done by consistently seeking to put off the flesh and put on the spirit of righteousness.
-For God who has called us to salvation also calls us to pursue holiness and sanctification.
+God who has called His people to salvation also calls them to pursue holiness and sanctification.

 22that, in reference to your former way of life, you are to rid yourselves of the old self, which is being corrupted in accordance with the lusts of deceit, 23and that you are to be renewed in the spirit of your minds, 24and to put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.